smallwat3r/firefox-sway/README.md

 # firefox-wm

-Make Firefox behave like a tiling window manager client.
+Minimal Firefox configuration for tiling window managers.

 The default Firefox tab bar wastes vertical space when a tiling WM like sway already manages windows.
 This repo removes the tab bar